 So, do micelles dissolve in water?
 Well, micelles are not molecules but rather supramolecular assemblies composed of many distinct molecules.
 A glucose solution consists of isolated glucose molecules but micelles in solution consist of larger molecular aggregates.
 Solutions of macromolecular solutes are called colloids.
 These particles can be aggregates of molecules (like micelles), atoms (nanoparticles), or larger macromolecules (proteins, nucleic acids), among others.
 When these particles are on the order of the wavelength of visible light, they scatter the light; smaller objects do not.
-This is why a salt or sugar solution is translucent,
+This is why a salt or sugar solution is translucent, whereas a colloidal dispersion of micelles or cells is cloudy.
+This principle also explains why soap solutions are typically cloudy-they contain particles large enough to scatter the light.
+When the particles in a solution maintain the structure of a solid, the end result is known as a colloid.
+The colloid is stable because the thermal movements of these small, solid particles are suspended.
+As the particles get larger, the colloid becomes unstable; the influence of gravity overcomes the effects of thermal motion and the particles settle out.
+Before they settle out, such unstable systems are known as suspension

-&lt;sup>120 Why do you use soap and shampoo?
+121 Why do you use soap and shampoo?
 Why not use just water?
 The answer is, of course, that water doesn't do a very good job of getting dirt and oil of your skin and hair because grime is just not soluble in water.
 Soaps and detergents are excellent examples of amphipathic molecules.
 They both have a polar head and a long non-polar tail, which leads to the formation of micelles.
 Oily molecules can then be sequestered within these micelles and washed away.
+122 It is often possible to track the passage of a beam of light through such a solution, known as the Tyndall effect.